Creating a great candidate experience is crucial if you want to hire the right people for your roles.

 People hire people, not companies, not algorithms, not Zapier.

-You will have some people whom you have screened or have gone through X number of interviews and did not pass.
+You will have some job candidates whom you have screened or have gone through X steps of the interview process and did not pass.

 Again, the more time they have spent with your company the more attention their rejection will need.